 Oakland Cemetery

-Discover the enchantment of Historic Oakland Cemetery
+Discover the Enchantment of Historic Oakland Cemetery

-Originally founded as Atlanta Cemetery in 1850 and renamed Oakland Cemetery in 1872, this landmark is a hidden treasure located near the heart of Downtown Atlanta.
+Originally founded as Atlanta Cemetery in 1850 and renamed Oakland Cemetery in 1872, this landmark is a hidden treasure located near the heart of downtown Atlanta.
 Historic Oakland Cemetery is rich in history, art, architecture and local lore.
 It’s also a beautiful garden and home to magnolia and oak trees, which inspired its name.

-Reasons to visit Oakland Cemetery
+Things to Do at Historic Oakland Cemetery

 - Visit the final resting place of famous Atlantans including Bobby Jones, Margaret Mitchell and Maynard Jackson.